Rajathanthiram (1984 film): Plot

 Bhairavan, the wanderer, reveals his true identity and his past connection to Sathyavathi.
-Sathyavathi was his wife and he had caught her with another man and tried to confront her, but she escaped.
-Now, he's seeking revenge.
+Sathyavathi was his wife, and he had caught her with another man and tried to confront her, but she escaped.
+Now, he is seeking revenge.
 Bhairavan had joined forces with Ilaiya Boopathy, Japaan, Uma, and Kozhanthai to take down Sathyavathi.

-However, she's one step ahead and traps them.
+However, she is one step ahead and traps them.
 Sathyavathi reveals her plan to marry Ilaiya Boopathy to a fake wife and transfer the properties to her name.
 Bhairavan arrives, threatening to expose Sathyavathi's secrets.
 She cracks under pressure and reveals the location of her captives.
 Bhairavan and Ilaiya Boopathy rescue Japaan, Uma, and Kozhanthai.
-In the end, Bhairavan confronts Sathyavathi, symbolically tying the thaali back on her neck before killing her for her betrayals.
+Bhairavan confronts Sathyavathi, symbolically tying the thaali back on her neck before killing her for her betrayals.

 Soundtrack

 The music was composed by M. S. Viswanathan.